Aidenwebb/aidenwebb.github.io/blog/content/pages/about/index.md

 I started this blog as a creative outlet at a time where I most needed to organise my thoughts.
 Here you'll find helpful tips, introspection and plenty of shenanigans.
 I...
-Work full time at [John Smith and Sons Group][1] as an IT Operations Engineer.
+Work full time at [John Smith and Sons Group][1] as an IT Systems Architect, Engineer and Admin.
 Freelance as a web designer and manage web hosting at [Rootwire][2].
 And I run a circus and entertainments company, [Steamship Circus][4]!